 This would also provide one way to get the effect of #1217 - Change OpenVPN local/remote networks to lists instead of single boxes.
 The user could make an alias for the list of networks, then just put the alias in the local/remote/tunnel network field.

-#2 Updated by robi robi almost 3 years ago
+#2 Updated by robi robi over 3 years ago